Miss Earth United States 2018: Pageant

-Pageant activities took place from July 10–14, 2018 in the Washington metropolitan area, which included a service day in Washington, D.C. with delegates from the Teen, Miss, and Elite divisions cleaning up trash within the National Mall.
+Pageant activities took place from July 10–14, 2018 in the Washington metropolitan area, which included a service day in Washington, D.C., with delegates from the Teen, Miss, and Elite divisions cleaning up trash within the National Mall.

 Additionally, delegates are scored on their social media activity leading up to the national pageant, as well as their environmental project that occurred in June for the organization's Think Local, Act Global initiative.

 All phases of the pageant were available via livestream on the Miss Earth United States Facebook page.

 Preliminary rounds

-Preliminary rounds took place on July 12 & July 13, 2018 at the Crystal City Marriott in Arlington, Virginia.
+Preliminary rounds took place on July 12 and July 13, 2018, at the Crystal City Marriott in Arlington, Virginia.
 Delegates competed in a public speaking presentation, and on-stage the following day for runway, swimwear, and evening gown.
 The runway and swimwear preliminaries were hosted by Brittany Payne, Adele Scala, and Leslie Jackson, with Payne returning to host the evening gown preliminary alongside Andreia Gibau.